Mission and Ministry

 Our sisters are educators, theologians, scripture scholars, liturgists, writers and publishers, researchers, archivists, historians, musicians, artists, bioethicists, psychologists, counsellors, therapists, ecumenists, canon lawyers, lawyers and advocates for justice.

 Some work in interfaith relations, with media and communications technology, while others are environmentalists and ecologists.
 Some continue to administer institutions and others offer hospitality in a variety of ways.

-Our Mission and Ministry Team is focused on animating, coordinating and developing the Institute’s response to our call to be agents of God’s mission of Mercy for our Earth.
+Our Mission Integration Team is focused on animating, coordinating and developing the Institute’s response to our call to be agents of God’s mission of Mercy for our Earth.